oekosheri/GB_code/README.md

 ```
 Once you pick one of these angles (sigma boundaries) you should use the second mode, decide on a basis, for ex: diamond, and list the GB planes of interest:

+"
+_Second mode:
+ "python CSLgenerator.py axis(u v w) basis sigma [limit]" -----> Where basis is
+  either fcc, bcc, diamond or sc.
+You read the sigma of interest from the first
+  mode run.
+The limit here refers to CSL GB inclinations.
+The bigger the limit,
+  the higher the indices of CSL planes.
+  (the limit by default: 2)_

+  _ex:_

 ```
 > python csl_generator.py 1 1 1 diamond 13